-To cut through the confusion, we’ve outlined six veterinarian-recommended cat sedatives that are available by prescription, as well as over-the-counter.
+To cut through the confusion, we’ve outlined the best veterinarian-recommended cat sedatives that are available by prescription, as well as over-the-counter.

 Keep in mind that cats are individuals, so some sedatives may not be a good fit for your best friend.
 Work closely with your veterinarian to find the best solution, and always check first before giving your cat new supplements.

 Our Top Picks

 All featured products are chosen at the discretion of the Great Pet Care editorial team and do not reflect a direct endorsement by the author.
 However, Great Pet Care may make a small affiliate commission if you click through and make a purchase.

 - Best Prescription Anxiety Tablet for Travel: Trazodone

 Cat sedatives typically refer to prescription medications that help our feline friends feel calmer.
 They fall into two primary categories: Anxiety reducers (referred to as anxiolytics) and sedatives, which induce sleepiness, says Dr. Gabrielle Fadl, medical director at Bond Vet, based in New York City.

 “Some medications have a combination of both effects, while some only cause one or the other,” she says.
 “For severe anxiety, veterinarians will typically choose a medication that has anxiety-relieving effects (or both effects) rather than just something that makes a cat sleepy without relieving anxiety.”